bezmoradi/tutorials/go/map.md

 }
 ```

-Now it's time to write a function for the above newly-created method:
+Now it's time to write a test for the above newly-created method:

 ```go
 package main